linc/nitroporter.org/index.md

 By late 2019, Vanilla had ceased creating packaged open source releases and Vanilla Porter was receiving only minimal updates.

 In September 2021, Lincoln forked the GPL2 project as Nitro Porter and rebuilt it into a general-purpose migration pipeline.
-It conitnues to use Vanilla's database schema as an intermediary format to allow backwards compatibility with the source pacakages already created.
+It continues to use Vanilla's database schema as an intermediary format to allow backwards compatibility with the source packages already created.